niccdias/markdown-cv/index.md

 ## Invited Talks
+`2022` "Is it Really that Easy?
+Reconsidering 'Easy' and 'Hard' Issues in American Politics."
+American Political Science Association Conference.

+"What Drives Cancel Culture?"
+American Political Science Association Conference.

+"Is it Really that Easy?
+Reconsidering 'Easy' and 'Hard' Issues in American Politics."
+Midwestern Political Science Association Conference.

-`2022` "Are You Who I Think?
+"Are You Who I Think?
 Using Policy Preferences and Values to Judge Others."
 Talk at the University of Massachusetts.

 "Explicating and Reconsidering the Easy-Hard Issue Distinction in American Politics."
 Talk at the University of Amsterdam.